Court Night is held at:

-When your name is called, you should form a line in the center of the court room between the two sections of seating, then once your name is called a second time step up to the bench before the judge.
+When your name is called, form a line as directed by the judge.
+Once your name is called a second time, step up to the bench before the judge.
 The charges will be read to you one at a time.
 If you miss the first call, your name will be called a second time by the judge.

 Entering a Plea

-You must first enter a plea.
-You may plead not guilty, guilty, or guilty with an explanation.
+You must first enter a plea of "not guilty," "guilty" or "guilty with an explanation."